-Jerald Ogg, who was appointed director of the Tennessee Governor's School for the Humanities in September 2000, is the Provost and Vice Chancellor for Academic Affairs at the University of Tennessee at Martin.
-A former chair of the UT Martin Department of Communications and dean of the College of Humanities and Fine Arts, Dr. Ogg holds a Ph.D. in journalism from Southern Illinois University and a law degree (J.D.) from The University of Tennessee, Knoxville.
-He joined the UT Martin faculty in 1987 and taught journalism and law courses for Governor's School from 1991-2000.
+Jerald Ogg, who will be serving as director of his 21st Tennessee GSH in 2022, is a professor in the Department of Communications at UT Martin.
+A former chair of the UT Martin Department of Communications, dean of the College of Humanities and Fine Arts, interim vice chancellor for Student Affairs and provost/vice chancellor for Academic Affairs, Dr. Ogg holds a Ph.D. in journalism from Southern Illinois University and a law degree (J.D.) from UT Knoxville.
+He taught journalism and law courses for GSH from 1991-2000.

-Prior to joining the faculty at UT Martin, Dr. Ogg served as a judge advocate ("JAG") in the U.S. Air Force for four years and practiced law, specializing in media law and public relations for non-profit organizations, in Baton Rouge, La.
-A licensed attorney, Dr. Ogg has taught communications law, ethics, news writing, feature and editorial writing, public relations, public speaking and advertising at UT Martin.
-He was selected as a recipient of The University of Tennessee National Alumni Association Outstanding Teaching Award in 1998 and is a 2001 graduate of The University of Tennessee Leadership Institute, for which he now serves on the faculty.
-He was elected UT Martin Faculty Senate president for 1998-1999 and is also a 2010 graduate of WestStar, West Tennessee’s premier leadership development program.
+Prior to joining the faculty at UT Martin, Dr. Ogg served as a judge advocate ("JAG") in the U.S. Air Force and practiced law in Baton Rouge, La.
+Dr. Ogg has taught communications law, ethics, news writing, media history, feature and editorial writing, public relations, public speaking and advertising at UT Martin.
+A recipient of the UT Alumni Association Outstanding Teaching Award, he is also a graduate of the UT Leadership Institute, for which he now serves as a faculty facilitator.
+He is a past president of the UT Martin Faculty Senate and a graduate of WestStar, West Tennessee’s premier leadership development program.